4 Simple Ways To Get Rid Of Crypto Dust Attacks

 How to Get Rid of Crypto Dust

-Here are a couple of ways to get rid of crypto dust from your wallet:
+Here are four ways to get rid of crypto dust from your wallet:

-1. You can add more crypto to your wallet, so the crypto dust is enough to be converted to another token, then send it to your local bank account.
+- You can add more crypto to your wallet so the crypto dust is enough to be converted to another token, then send it to your local bank account.
 Or, if your crypto wallet service supports converting low amounts of BTC to other tokens like USDT, do that.
-For example, if you have 0.0000045 BTC in your Obiex wallet and convert it at the current exchange rate, you'll get 0.905 USDT.
-You can convert it to your local currency, like Naira and withdraw it to your bank account.
+You can then convert it to your local currency and withdraw it to your bank account.

 You can't clear your wallet to the last decimal when sending out crypto.
 Some "dust" would always be left.
 Don't worry about crypto dust unless you hold significant amounts of cryptocurrency or are a crypto whale.